-Instagram is still one of the biggest social media platforms in 2023, with over 2 billion users.
+Instagram is still one of the biggest social media platforms in 2024, with billions of users.
 That said, it’s a no-brainer for any business or content creator to use it to boost the growth of their audience.

 Instagram Reels are all the rage on this app right now, and with the right content, you can easily get thousands or millions of views.
 Without a doubt, it’s the best way to grow your Instagram account and bring your content or brand to the limelight.

 If you already have content lined up, good for you!
 All you need is to ensure that your Instagram Reel will look amazing, especially at first glance.

 You need to care about the size of your reel.
 We’re talking about reel dimensions, aspect ratio for Instagram reels, reel cover, and thumbnail size.

 Sounds complex?
 They could be, but worry not; we’re here to help!